What is mutton is a question often heard in America. Here you can enjoy bbq mutton on the run. However...

 having another dish like Helen's very special sauteed mushrooms recipe

-along with my What is Mutton recipes.
-Mushrooms are full of anti-cancer good stuff.
+along with my what is mutton recipes.
+Mushrooms are full of anti-malignancy good stuff.

 Guess who's come to lunch

 Lost-lost Klein Jan Jansen makes a pilgrimage from native Holland to South Africa to find his roots.
 His father tells him he has no family, and his mother died in childbirth.
 But Klein Jan knows his father to be a pathological liar.
 Arriving on his aged grandparents doorstep at lunch time, presumed dead Klein Jan gives his grandfather the shock of a life time.
 Grannie phones her daughter: "Guess who's come to lunch today!"

 An free tidbit from The Return, the final book in Bernard Preston's trilogy, A Family Affair.
 Enjoy.
 Setting the honeytrap.